Skip to content

 • Dictionary Key Value: The value actually used in the program (e.g., 01).

-• Status: Enable/disable this option.
+• Status: Enable/Disable this option.

-• Remarks: Supplementary instructions (e.g., applicable scenarios).
+• Remarks: Supplementary description (e.g., applicable scenarios).

 • Edit/Delete Dictionary Item: Supports modifying content or removing options no longer in use (confirm no business data references it before deletion).

-3. Enable/Disable Dictionary Items or Categories
+• Enable/Disable Dictionary Items or Categories

-⚠️ Note: It is recommended not to delete dictionary categories to avoid abnormal data display (for dictionary items already referenced by business data).
+⚠️ Note: It is recommended not to delete dictionary categories to avoid abnormal data display for (dictionary items already referenced by business data).

-6. System Logs
+6. System Log

-Functional Description
+Function Description

 Query and Export